-Direct loans are reported at the net present value of the following projected cash flows:
+Direct loans are reported at the net present value (NPV) of the following projected cash flows:

-- Loan disbursements
+- Loan disbursements;

-- Repayments of principal
+- · Repayments of principal; and

-- Payments of interest and other payments over the life of the loan after adjusting for estimated defaults, prepayments, fees, penalties, and other recoveries
+- Payments of interest and other payments over the life of the loan after adjusting for estimated defaults, prepayments, fees, penalties, and other recoveries.

-Loan guarantee liabilities are reported at the net present value.
-The cost of the loan guarantee is the net present value of the following estimated projected cash flows:
+Loan guarantee liabilities are reported at the NPV.
+The cost of the loan guarantee is the NPV of the following estimated projected cash flows: